An extended definition of Anosov representation for relatively hyperbolic groups: Relative quasigeodesic automata

 is divergent.
 And by construction $z = \gamma_nz_n$ lies in $\gamma_n W_{a_n}$ for all $n$.
 So, \Cref{prop:bowditch_graphs_geodesic} implies that $\gamma_{n}$ is a conical limit sequence, limiting to $z$.
 See \Cref{fig:nested_subsets}. \end{aside} \begin{aside}{Case 2: $z$ is a parabolic point} As before fix $a \in A$ so that $z \in V_a$, and take $z_0 = z$, $a_0 = a$.
 We inductively define sequences $z_n$, $a_n$, $\alpha_n$ as before, but we claim that for some finite $N$, $a_N$ is a parabolic vertex with $z_N = p_{a_N}$.
 For if not, we can build an infinite $\mc{G}$-path (as in the previous case) limiting to $z$.
 But then, \Cref{prop:bowditch_graphs_geodesic} would imply that $z$ is actually a conical limit point.
 So, we must have

 as required. \end{aside} \end{proof}

-\begin{remark} In a typical application of \Cref{prop:relative_geodesic_automaton_from_bb}, it will not be possible to construct the open coverings $\{V_a\}$ and $\{W_a\}$ so that $V_a = W_a$ for all vertices $a$.
-In particular we expect this to be impossible whenever $\bgamh$ is connected. \end{remark}
+\begin{remark} In a typical application of \Cref{prop:relative_geodesic_automaton_from_bb}, it will not be possible to choose the open coverings $\{V_a\}$ and $\{W_a\}$ so that they exactly agree.
+In particular we expect this to be impossible whenever $\bgamh$ is connected.
+To get an idea why, assume that $V_a = W_a$ for all vertices $a$; then conditions \ref{item:g_compatible_system} and \ref{item:conical_edge_exists} in the proposition together imply that whenever $a$ is a non-parabolic vertex with $T_a = \{\alpha_a\}$, the set $\alpha_a^{-1}W_a$ can be written as a finite union of sets of the form $\overline{W_b}$.
+Thus in this case $W_a$ must be a proper clopen subset of $\bgamh$. \end{remark}

 To conclude this section, we make one more observation about systems of $\mc{G}$-compatible sets as in \Cref{prop:relative_geodesic_automaton_from_bb}.

 \begin{lem} Let $\Gamma$ be a relatively hyperbolic group, let $\mc{G}$ be a $\Gamma$-graph, and let $\{V_a\}$, $\{W_a\}$ be an assignment of open subsets of $\bgamh$ to vertices of $\mc{G}$ satisfying the hypotheses of \Cref{prop:relative_geodesic_automaton_from_bb}.